This page contains links to faculty resources of the ACT.

 The fellowship is aimed at assisting faculty in their efforts to use writing as a means of improving student engagement and learning in their courses.
 Each Writing Fellow will receive a stipend of $1,500 - $2,500 for the academic year.
-To discover more information about the Faculty Writing Fellowship, please the link to the Faculty Writing Fellowship webpage.
+To discover more information about the Faculty Writing Fellowship, please visit the Faculty Writing Fellowship webpage.

 Nominate a Colleague (or Yourself) for the Outstanding Teacher of Writing Award

 The award is aimed at encouraging faculty to use writing across the curriculum as a best practice for student engagement and learning.
 Recipients will receive a $1,000 stipend, their name added to a perpetual plaque, and a certificate presented at the Celebration of Student Writing.
-To discover more information about the Faculty Writing Fellowship, please click the link to the Outstanding Teacher of Writing Award webpage.
+To discover more information about the Faculty Writing Fellowship, please visit the Outstanding Teacher of Writing Award webpage.

 Attend the Celebration of Student Writing

 At this event students share what they have learned about their writing process and products developed in innovative Faculty Writing Fellows' classes.
 The form of the event is similar to poster sessions of regional and national disciplinary conferences.
-To discover more information about the Faculty Writing Fellowship, please click the link to the Celebration of Student Writing webpage.
+To discover more information about the Faculty Writing Fellowship, please visit the Celebration of Student Writing webpage.